 You can apply to the Alberta Health Care Insurance Plan (AHCIP) to get your Alberta Health Care Card.

 If your application is approved, a Health Care Card will be mailed to you.
 Most medical needs are covered under the insurance.

-Visit the Alberta Health Services website to find information about health benefits for low-income families
+Visit the Alberta Health Services website to learn more.